JahsiasWhite/ZooTycoonCompleteCollection-CheatMenu/README.md

 - Max tank height
 - Max show length

-## Offsets
+## How It Works

+This project modifies memory of Zoo Tycoon Complete Collection (2003) at runtime to change gameplay behavior

+- Uses WinAPI functions `ReadProcessMemory` and `WriteProcessMemory` to interact with the running game's memory.

-The memory offsets used in the cheat menu can be found in the `offsets.txt` file.
-These offsets are static values that correspond to specific memory locations in the game.
+- All memory addresses were found with Ghidra and are documented in Offsets.md.
+These are static values that correspond to specific memory locations in the game.

+- The main thread runs ImGui to handle the UI while a background thread handles memory writes/reads